fizalihsan/fizalihsan.github.io/source/technology/coding-principles.md

     //Error processing is separated from the happy path }
 ```
-* **Command Query Separation***: Functions should either do something or return something, but not both.
+* **Command Query Separation**: Functions should either do something or return something, but not both.
   * http://martinfowler.com/bliki/CommandQuerySeparation.html

+## Formatting
+* **Vertical Openness** - Each group of lines should represent a thought. e.g., given, when & then blocks in unit testing
+* Vertical density implies close association of those lines
+* **Vertical distance** - concepts that are closely related should be kept close to each other. e.g.,
+  * local variable declarations should right before its usage.
+  * Instance variables should be at the top of the file, not bottom.
+  * Dependent functions should be closer to each other.

+## Object and Data Structures
+* Getters & Setters - Think before adding them.
+Blindly adding on every variable beats the purpose of abstraction.
+* **Law of Demeter** - method chaining on data structure method is ok.